Child care and day camps

 - Where PPE has been identified for tasks prior to the COVID-19 pandemic, continue to use this PPE when performing these tasks.

-- Wear disposable gloves when cleaning body fluids (e.g., runny nose, vomit, stool, urine) and when diapering.
+- Wear disposable gloves when cleaning body fluids (e.g., runny nose, vomit, stool, urine) and when changing diapers.

 - Determine what PPE may be required for workers who are responsible for cleaning and disinfection.
 Read product labels and Safety Data Sheets to help make this determination.

-- Reusable dishware, glasses, and utensils must be cleaned and sanitized after each use.
+- Clean and sanitize shared reusable dishware, glasses, and utensils after each use.

 - Limit sharing of supplies and equipment (e.g., pens, telephone, tablets, computer mouse) between workers.